hepsycode/MuSynGen-MODELS25/01_MSE/BPMN-Designer/README.md

 # Modeling System Environment (MSE)

-This work validated the proposed approach using the BPMN Deisnger tool based on Eclipse and Sirius plugins.
+This work validated the proposed approach using the BPMN Designer tool based on Eclipse and Sirius plugins.
 ---

 ### BPMN Designer